Welcome to today's edition of the Rush 24-7 podcast.

 You can turn them off.

-You can turn off the amber and emergency alerts, but he will not receive them.
+You can turn off the amber and emergency alerts, so they will not receive them.

 We have now Marissa Powell, Miss Utah, from the Miss USA competition last night.